Student Conduct

 Lunch Detention

 Students may be assigned lunch detention for tardies or other minor infractions as determined by school staff.
-Lunch detention is held Tuesdays and Thursdays in room H3 from 11:25 to 11:50 a.m.
 When assigned a lunch detention, students are expected to attend.
 If a student chooses not to attend, he/she will be given one chance to make up the detention.
 If not made up, the student will be assigned in-school suspension.

 Restitution